orgmatter/EnrolledAgent-FrontEnd/README.md

 when you are done, commit, switch to master pull latest updates, switch back to your branch, merge master into your branch, fix any merge conflicts, push and do a pull request to master.

+ensure to set the full path to the public folder on your .env file

 [https://developer.twitter.com/en/docs/authentication/guides/log-in-with-twitter]